arcsecond-io/oort/docs/index.md

 (it may need some tweaks on Windows).

 **Oort is a pure push up tool, not a two-ways syncing tool.** A file that is deleted locally will remain in the cloud if already uploaded.
 Change of files in the cloud have no effect locally either.
+Oort works in the background, in batch mode.
+When one or more folders started to be "watched", any new file inside them is sent to the cloud.

 Oort can be used by an observatory, to store data specifically for that organisation.
 For that, the organisation must have been registered first, and subdomain defined.
 See also the `--organisation` option below.
 Or by individual astronomers who want to store data in a cloud dedicated to astronomical data.

 [Contact us](mailto:team@arcsecond.io).
-We would be happy to open a portal for you to see and try, even uploading some data to test.
+We would be happy to open a portal for you to see and try to upload data.

 Oort comes with a small local web server to monitor the uploader, and this is what it looks like when running:
 ![https://arcsecond-io.github.io/oort/assets/oort-screenshot-uploading.png](./assets/oort-screenshot-uploading.png)